stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_update.md

 ### Examples

 ```
-  Update the password of credentials of Load Balancer with credentials reference "credentials-xxx".
+  Update the password of observability credentials of Load Balancer with credentials reference "credentials-xxx".
 The password is entered using the terminal
   $ stackit load-balancer observability-credentials update credentials-xxx --password

-  Update the password of credentials of Load Balancer with credentials reference "credentials-xxx", by providing it in the flag
+  Update the password of observability credentials of Load Balancer with credentials reference "credentials-xxx", by providing it in the flag
   $ stackit load-balancer observability-credentials update credentials-xxx --password new-pwd

-  Update the display name of credentials of Load Balancer with credentials reference "credentials-xxx".
+  Update the display name of observability credentials of Load Balancer with credentials reference "credentials-xxx".
   $ stackit load-balancer observability-credentials update credentials-xxx --display-name yyy
 ```